 By Eric Onstad

-GFG has been under pressure to find refinancing for its cash-starved web of businesses in steel, aluminium and energy after supply chain finance firm Greensill filed for insolvency.
+Gupta Family Group (GFG) Alliance has been seeking fresh funding to rescue its cash-starved web of businesses in steel, aluminium and energy after supply chain finance company Greensill filed for insolvency in March.

-GFG has been under a cloud since the UK launched an investigation into suspected fraud and money laundering in mid-May, also said it plans to change its governance structure and increase transparency, including the addition of external independent directors.
+The group, which has been under a cloud since the UK launched an investigation into suspected fraud and money laundering in mid-May, also said it plans to change its governance structure and increase transparency, including the addition of external independent directors.